 CRAFT Editorial Feedback

+We may decide to close this category in any given time period once we have reached our editors’ capacity to complete feedback in a timely manner.
 All work sent through our editorial feedback platform will also be considered for publication in CRAFT.
-Should we accept your story, the feedback fee will be refunded.
+Should we accept your piece, the feedback fee will be refunded.

 If you have questions about submissions, please send an email to: contact (at) craftliterary (dot) com